mokdevel/DarcMods/DarcMissions/README.md

 6. [Squatters](./docs/MISSION_SQUATTERS.md) : A building is guarded by AIs with loot available.
 7. [Roadblock](./docs/MISSION_ROADBLOCK.md) : AI have setup a road block on the road.
 8. [HVT VIP](./docs/MISSION_HVTVIP.md) : High Value Target - VIP : An AI is defined as a High Value Target VIP.
 Go take him down.
 9. [HVT Item](./docs/MISSION_HVTITEM.md) : High Value Target - Item : A structure is to be destroyed.

+The number in front of the mission name is the index used in the configuration.

 ## Thanks
 - The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.